Abstract

 Two extended basis sets (termed 5–31G and 6–31G) consisting of atomic orbitals expressed as fixed linear combinations of Gaussian functions are presented for the first row atoms...

-Self-Consistent Molecular-Orbital Methods.
-IX.
-An Extended Gaussian-Type Basis for Molecular-Orbital Studies of Organic Molecules
+Self-Consistent Molecular Orbital Methods.
+XIV.
+An Extended Gaussian-Type Basis for Molecular Orbital Studies of Organic Molecules.
+Inclusion of Second Row Elements

-An extended basis set of atomic functions expressed as fixed linear combinations of Gaussian functions is presented for hydrogen and the first-row atoms carbon to fluorine.
-In t...
+We have recently proposed an extended basis of atomic functions expressed as fixed linear combinations of Gaussian functions for hydrogen and the first row atoms [Ditchfield, He...

 Publication Info